If You'd Put $1,000 Into AMD Stock 20 Years Ago, Here's What You'd Have Today

 The bottom line on AMD stock?

 Over its entire life as a publicly traded company, the large-cap stock generated an annualized total return (price change plus dividends) of 12.1%.
-That beats the S&P 500 over the same span by more than a percentage point.
+That beats the S&P 500 in the same span by more than a percentage point.

 Other standardized time frames are even more impressive.
 AMD stock has outperformed the broader market — often by wide to gaping margins — over the past one-, three-, five-, 10- and 15-year periods too.